The Patient Advocate Certification Exam

 Registration (and Deadline for Registration) for the Exam

-You may register for either the first or second exams.
+You may register for either the spring or fall exam session.
 Register Here.

-Registration for the Fall exam must be completed by August 22, 2018.
+Registration for the Spring exam must be completed by February 15, 2019.

 Important to note: During the application process, you will be required to answer questions that are demographic in nature; not related directly to your own exam experience.
 In the future, your answers to these questions combined with your test results will help us determine whether our eligibility requirements need to be changed or updated, as described when they were first published.